MicroFocus/leanft-selenium-js-sdk/README.md

 # leanft-selenium-js-sdk

-The LeanFT JavaScript SDK for Selenium
+LeanFT JavaScript SDK for Selenium

-LeanFT for Selenium JavaScript SDKs that extend the WebDriver API with additional locators and utilities.
-By using these SDKs you can create more robust or generic identifications for your objects, and use built-in utilities rather than writing them yourself from scratch.
+LeanFT for Selenium JavaScript SDK extends the Selenium WebDriver API with locators and utilities that enable creating tests which are more robust, and reduces Selenium test automation and maintenance efforts.

 ## Install